 - Two working days before the start of the rights issue, the concerned issuer has to announce the terms of the capital increase;

-- Borsa Italiana will check, on the basis of objective criteria set up by Consob and described in Borsa Italiana's Market Rules, if the rights issue has to be considered highly dilutive;
+- Borsa Italiana checks, on the basis of objective criteria set up by Consob and described in Borsa Italiana's Market Rules, if the rights issue has to be considered highly dilutive;

-- If the rights issue is highly dilutive, Borsa Italiana will notify to the market with a Notice that the rights issue will be managed using the rolling model; if the rights issue is not highly dilutive, the capital increase will be managed according to the standard model (not rolling);
+- If the rights issue is highly dilutive, Borsa Italiana informs to the market with a Notice that the rights issue will be managed using the rolling model; if the rights issue is not highly dilutive, the capital increase is managed according to the standard model (not rolling);

-- Consob, shortly before the start of the highly dilutive rights issue, will published a specific Warning on its website, whereby it announces the imminent launch of the highly dilutive rights issue to be managed with the rolling model;
+- Consob, shortly before the start of the highly dilutive rights issue, publishes a specific Warning on its website, whereby it announces the imminent launch of the highly dilutive rights issue to be managed with the rolling model;

-- During the highly dilutive rights issue, it will be possible to exercise the subscription rights in each day of the capital increase starting from the third day; the newly issued shares stemming from such "early" exercise will be made immediately available; the early exercise has to be made in accordance with the procedures and within the time limits laid down in the Instructions for the CSD Service of Monte Titoli SPA, and with the contractual conditions agreed, case by case, with one's intermediary;
+- During the highly dilutive rights issue, it is possible to exercise the subscription rights in each day of the capital increase starting from the third day; the newly issued shares stemming from such "early" exercise are made immediately available; the early exercise has to be made in accordance with the procedures and within the time limits laid down in the Instructions for the CSD Service of Monte Titoli SPA, and with the contractual conditions agreed, case by case, with one's intermediary;

 - The early delivery of the newly issued shares is aimed at allowing arbitrage activity between shares and subscription rights starting from the first day of the rights issue, as clarified in Consob Communication no. 88305 of 5 October 2016; in turn, the arbitrage activity should minimize the risk of having price anomalies;

 - Alternatively, subscription rights can be exercised according to the standard model, i.e. with the delivery of the newly issued shares at the end of the rights issue.